Jen Zee: Hades and Hades II

-On top of the awards that the game itself has garnered, Zee has been nominated for and received numerous accolades for her own work on the game.
+Zee has been nominated for and received numerous accolades for her work on the game.
 Zee received the 2020 BAFTA Games Award for Artistic Achievement for the work of her and her art team.
 At the 24th Annual D.I.C.E.
-Awards, Zee was nominated for "Outstanding Achievement in Art Direction" and received awards in four other categories where she was specifically credited as part of the larger development team, including for Best Game.
+Awards, Zee was nominated for "Outstanding Achievement in Art Direction", and received awards in four other categories where she was specifically credited as part of the larger development team, including for "Game of the Year".

+Zee remained art director for the game's sequel Hades II, which was released into early access in May 2024.